OwlZeroOne/OwlZeroOne/README.md

 <div class=".activity">
   <h3>A Little About My Activity</h3>

-- 🔭 I’m currently working on writing my own version of algorithms and data structures as a means to prepare to return to full-time education.
+- 🔭 I’m currently working on my Honours Project which consists of developing a server-based physical workout scheduler using Evolutionary Algorithms
-- 🌱 I’m currently learning: C#, Python, Java, Algorithms & Data Structures, Software Design Patterns.
+- 🌱 I’m currently learning: C#, Python, Java, Docker.
-- 💬 Ask me about: Object-Oriented Programming, basic programming techniques
+- 💬 Ask me about: Any programming problems
 - 😄 Pronouns: He/him/his/dude
 - ⚡ Fun fact: I am incredibly enthusiastic about my career and always satisfied with what I do.
 </div>